 The Dutch tax authorities can always ask the Dutch corporation to disclose its ultimate beneficial owner(s).
 However, the general opinion is that there is no direct obligation for the Dutch corporation to provide this information unless the Dutch tax inspector can prove the relevance of the identity of the UBO for the levy of Dutch taxes.

-If a Dutch company applies for an advance tax ruling (ATR or APA) it is a formal requirement that the identity of the ultimate beneficial owner(s) is disclosed to the tax office in the ruling request.
+If a Dutch company applies for an advance tax ruling (ATR orAPA) it is formally required to disclose the identity of the ultimate beneficial owner(s) to the tax office in the ruling request.

-There is an indirect disclosure requirement of UBOs based on the Dutch anti-money laundering and anti-terrorism laws.
-Basically all Dutch based service providers are legally obliged to establish and keep record of the identity of their clients, their shareholders and their ultimate beneficial owners.
-They must also obtain certain other information like registered address and source of wealth.
+An indirect disclosure requirement of UBOs based on the Dutch anti-money laundering and anti-terrorism laws is in place.
+All Dutch-based service providers are legally obliged to establish and keep records that identify their clients, shareholders, and ultimate beneficial owners.
+They must also obtain other information, such as the registered address and source of wealth.
 Special rules apply to banks and trust companies.